NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 The differentiating feature of the VISMO PVM-2703 bedside monitor against the competitions is the utilization of a flexible MULTI (short for multi-parameter) socket that is for sharing use, and this socket is colored yellow.
 The yellow MULTI socket can be connected to internal analog hardware for IBP monitoring, or diverted to be a digital serial port for mainstream CO2 kit sets.

-The shared-use MULTI socket, however, demands the use of proprietry measurement cables with valid NIHON KOHDEN digital hexadecimal parameter codes embedded in their connection plugs to work; this is a prerequisite because the socket is shared for two parameters.
-The parameter code informs the monitor what internal hardware and software are needed to support a newly plugged-in measurement cable (as there are more than one type).
+The shared-use MULTI socket, however, demands the use of costly proprietry measurement cables with valid NIHON KOHDEN digital hexadecimal parameter codes embedded in their connection plugs to work; this is a prerequisite because the socket is being shared for more than one parameter.
+The parameter code is needed to inform the monitor what internal hardware and software are needed to support a newly plugged-in measurement cable as more than one type of cable is expected.

-Unfortunately, the market reaction to the use of the MULTI socket and coded measurement cables is not what the company wanted.
-Using the flexible MULTI socket means one physical connector sockets is missing from the monitor, which upsets users.
+Unfortunately, the market reaction to the use of the MULTI socket and coded measurement cables is not what the company wished for.
+Using the flexible MULTI socket in PVM-2703 monitor means one physical connector sockets is missing, which upsets users and they want the socket back.
 This means the manufacturer is looking at the wrong way to provide benefits of socket flexibility, more efforts and technology are needed in order to be of value to customers worldwide.

-There is really nothing wrong with using one fixed-use socket for Invasive Blood pressure and another fixed-use socket for mainstream CO2, which is the norm in the industry, and a far superior way since the monitor can do all 7 parameters at once.
+There is really nothing wrong with using one fixed-use socket for Invasive Blood pressure and a separate serial port for mainstream CO2, which is the norm in the industry, and a far superior way since the monitor can do all 7 parameters at once.
+What problem is the manufacturer trying to fix?

 The archaic concept of a MULTI-PARAMETER UNIT (MPU) from the 1990s